TILT Holdings Reports Fourth Quarter and Full Year 2022 Results

 - Recently completed refinancing of legacy debt, reducing principal debt outstanding by nearly half -

-PHOENIX, March 16, 2023 (GLOBE NEWSWIRE) -- TILT Holdings Inc. (“TILT" or the “Company”) (NEO:TILT) (OTCQX: TLLTF), a global provider of cannabis business solutions that include inhalation technologies, cultivation, manufacturing, processing, brand development and retail, is reporting its financial and operating results for the three and twelve months ended December 31, 2022.
-All financial information is reported in U.S. dollars and prepared in accordance with U.S. generally accepted accounting principles (“U.S. GAAP”) unless otherwise indicated.
+PHOENIX, March 16, 2023 (GLOBE NEWSWIRE) -- TILT Holdings Inc. ("TILT" or the "Company") TILT TLLTF, a global provider of cannabis business solutions that include inhalation technologies, cultivation, manufacturing, processing, brand development and retail, is reporting its financial and operating results for the three and twelve months ended December 31, 2022.
+All financial information is reported in U.S. dollars and prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") unless otherwise indicated.

 "2022 was a pivotal year for TILT and the cannabis industry at large," said Chief Executive Officer Gary Santo.
 "Our sector faced headwinds from the overall economic environment and, to a greater extent, the sector itself adapting to cannabis as a commodity more rapidly than expected.
 Our financial results were not immune to these patterns.
 We did maintain positive adjusted EBITDA and produced positive cash flow from operations for the year, and we are committed to upholding both these trends in 2023."